Young white girl with long brown hair and large green eyes

 Our research identified multiple problems with DR initiatives, including concerns about the validity of the research supporting DR, wide differences in implementation across jurisdictions, and major concerns about the safety of children served in alternative tracks.
 These issues are highlighted in the policy papers and articles posted below.

-Toddler in knit blue hat
+Toddler girl in knit blue hat and purple coat

 Policy Reports

-African American girl with a lot of hair
+African American boy with lots of hair

 Publications